CRISES IN THE CAPITALIST SYSTEM

 • Expansion of investments.

-The recovery phase signals the start of a new growth cycle.
+The recovery phase indicates the start of a new growth cycle.

 CAUSES OF THE GREAT ECONOMIC DEPRESSION (1929–1933).